Adriana Yanca

 Adriana Yanca Rodrigues Alves is a Brazilian beauty pageant titleholder.
-She has competed in Miss Brazil CNB 2021 and Miss Supranational Brazil 2022, and the winner of Miss Grand Brazil 2023.
+She has competed in Miss Brazil CNB 2021 and Miss Supranational Brazil 2022, and was the winner of Miss Grand Brazil 2023.
 Yanca represented Brazil at Miss Grand International 2023 but was unplaced.

 Pageantry

 Yanca previously participated in Miss Brazil CNB 2021 representing Costa Branca, and was placed among the top 25 finalists.
 After that, she participated in the Miss Supranational Brazil 2022 pageant and was fourth runner-up.

 Later in 2023, Yanca returned to compete again at Miss Grand Brazil 2023.
-She was the representative of Zona da Mata Mineira and was later won Miss Grand Brazil 2023 in June, succeeding the current MGI, Isabella Menin, in Brazil, against other 27 candidates.
+She was the representative of Zona da Mata Mineira and later won Miss Grand Brazil 2023 in June, succeeding the current MGI, Isabella Menin, in Brazil, against 27 other candidates.